keithwhor/nodal/README.md

 API with light support for static resources and templating where the need arises.

-With a built-in command-line interface, models, controllers, templates, migrations and application architecture, Nodal provides all of the tools a developer needs to get a new iojs project started in a very short amount of time.
+Boasting a built-in command-line interface, models, controllers, templates, migrations and application architecture, Nodal provides all of the tools a developer needs to get a new iojs project started in a very short amount of time.